luisherranz/deepsignal/README.md

 ### `state.$prop = signal(value)`

-You can modify the underlying signal of an object's property doing an assignment to the `$`-prefixed name.
+You can modify the underlying signal of an object's property by doing an assignment to the `$`-prefixed name.

 ```js
 const state = deepSignal({ counter: 0 });